-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Effects of magnetite nanoparticles on the thermorheological properties of carrageenan hydrogels|
+|Title:||Effects of magnetite nanoparticles on the thermorheological properties of carrageenan hydrogels|

-|authors:||Daniel-da-Silva, Ana L.|
+|Author:||Daniel-da-Silva, Ana L.|

 Lopes-da-Silva, Jose A.